-The Liberty Party flag bearer said his first stand in improving the lives of the ordinary Liberians is to invest more in the agricultural sector of the country.
+The Liberty Party flag bearer said his first move in improving the lives of the ordinary Liberians is to invest more in the agricultural sector of the country.

-Brumskine said it is saddened that after nearly 12 years of leadership, President Ellen Johnson Sirleaf and her vice President Joseph Boakai have failed to reopen the agriculture bank that served as a relief for farmers in the country before the civil war.
+Brumskine said it is sad that after nearly 12 years of leadership, President Ellen Johnson Sirleaf and her Vice President Joseph Boakai have failed to reopen the agriculture bank that served as a relief for farmers in the country before the civil war.

 He said the farmers who constitute a larger portion of the population of Liberia will have the chance to take loans from the bank and improve their farms across the country at a minimum interest.

 “We will fully capitalize the Agriculture Cooperative Development Bank that will help farmers buy their tools, fertilizers, and other materials needed to improve their farms,” he added.

 Although the bank provided significant assistance to farmers and rural dwellers, controls at the former institution were severely lacking and the bank operated at significant losses before it was shuttered.
 Additionally, a strategy document by the Ministry of Agriculture said the bank did not adequately serve smallholder farmers.